 11.2 If the quantity of Material delivered is more than the amount the Buyer ordered, the Buyer must immediately inform the Seller in writing and the Seller is entitled to charge the Buyer for the excess or recover the excess from the Buyer.

-11.3 For weight discrepancies, if any, the Buyer will notify the Seller within 5 (five) days from arrival or release at delivery point, in case determined weights differs by more than 0.2 percent from the invoiced weights, provided number of delivered units corresponds to number of units mentioned in transport documents.
+11.3 For weight discrepancies with respect to a particular shipment, the Buyer will notify the Seller within 5 (five) days from Effective Collection of the Material, in case determined weights differs by more than 0.2 percent from the invoiced weights, provided number of delivered units corresponds to number of units mentioned in transport documents.
 Such notice must include full details of weight protocols, also evidencing how calibration of used weight facility was ensured.
 The Seller will have the right to request reweighing of the Material in the presence of his nominated representative.
 Finding established by such procedures described above shall be binding as final for both parties.
 Costs thereof shall be borne by the losing party.
 In all other cases, the weight of the delivered metal specified in the bill of lading, manifest, certificate of weight and analysis or other similar document, or warehouse weight, as applicable, shall be final, conclusive and binding on the parties, except for fraud or manifest error.

 12. Force Majeure

 12.1 Neither the Seller nor Buyer shall be liable for any delay in performing or failure to perform their respective obligations under this Agreement (except for delay or failure to pay money when due) caused by any circumstance beyond the reasonable control of, and not caused by the fault of, the Seller and/or its source supplier or the Buyer ("Force Majeure").